oanda/apidocs/sections/API.md

 * **Notes:**

-  <_This is where all uncertainties, commentary, discussion etc. can go.
+  <_This is where all uncertainties, commentary, discussion, etc. can go.
 I recommend timestamping and identifying oneself when leaving comments here._>